-Engines are deployed the same address space and one or more are deployed remotely the indexes that are specified on tables of a database.
+Data in the CAS can only be retrieved using Indexes.
+Indexes are analogous to the indexes that are specified on tables of a database.
 Indexes belong to Index Repositories; there is one Repository for each view of the CAS.
 Indexes are specified to retrieve instances of some CAS Type (including its subtypes), and can be optionally sorted in a user-definable way.
 For example, all types derived from the UIMA built-in type uima.tcas.Annotation contain begin and end features, which mark the begin and end offsets in the text where this annotation occurs.
 There is a built-in index of Annotations that specifies that annotations are retrieved sequentially by sorting first on the value of the begin feature (ascending) and then by the value of the end feature (descending).
 In this case, iterating over the annotations, one first obtains annotations that come sequentially first in the text, while favoring longer annotations, in the case where two annotations start at the same offset.
 Users can define their own indexes as well.